artefactual/archivematica/src/archivematica/dashboard/install/README.md

 - **`ARCHIVEMATICA_DASHBOARD_DASHBOARD_SEARCH_ENABLED`**:
   - **Description:** controls what Elasticsearch indexes are enabled:
-    - When set to `aips`, the Backlog tab and Appraisal tab will not be displayed.
+    - When set to `aips`, the Backlog tab will not be displayed.
     - When set to `transfers`, the Archival storage tab will not be displayed.
     - When set to `false`, all the mentioned parts in the previous cases will not be displayed.